clux/sulfur/README.md

 Consequently, `warn` and `error` events go through `stderr`.

 ## Usage
-Require sulfur in your application, then absorb the smelly compounds (yes, really committing to the analogy here) exposed from libraries:
+Require sulfur in your application, then absorb the smells exposed from libraries:

 ```js
 var sulfur = require('sulfur');